awsdocs/amazon-fsx-windows-user-guide/doc_source/using-data-dedup.md

 | Remove\-FSxDedupSchedule | Deletes a deduplication schedule\. |
 | Get\-FSxDedupJob | Gets status and information for all currently running or queued deduplication jobs\. |
 | Stop\-FSxDedupJob | Cancel one or more specified data deduplication jobs\. |

-**Note**
-The values shown for following output fields do not represent the actual values, and you should not rely on them: Capacity, FreeSpace, UsedSpace, UnoptimizedSize, and SavingsRate\.

 The online help for each command provides a reference of all command options\.
 To access this help, run the command with \-?, for example Enable\-FSxDedup \-?\.